 As technology and engineering advance with each passing year, cars are being sold more as lifestyle choices than as modes of transportation.
 But all those extras we pack into our car choices can get expensive, and most of the time we just want to get where we’re going.

-The remodeling created a much-improved vehicle.
+The Versa was completely redesigned in 2020, creating a much-improved vehicle.
 (No more manually operated crank windows.)
 The car now comes with more legroom than one would expect, plenty of cargo room and a 122-horsepower, four-cylinder engine that’s more than adequate.

 Safety is addressed with a host of features including automatic emergency braking, lane-departure warning, and automatic high-beams.
 The entry-level Versa S sedan retains Bluetooth functionality, but lacks the Android Auto and Apple CarPlay integration you can find in higher trims.